akhealth/DevSecOpsMvp/deploy/README.md

 [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/) is like a PaaS.
 We can push our sample .NET Core app to this service with a Build or Release step in VSTS.

-We use two scripts here `start-azure-app.ps1`, `stop-azure-app.ps1` that start and stop the Azure App service on either sie of the built-in deploy task.
+We use two scripts here `start-azure-app.ps1`, `stop-azure-app.ps1` that start and stop the Azure App service on either side of the built-in deploy task.
 VSTS also has a Task Type that is "Azure Powershell Script" that should run PS commands in the context of our Azure, which would turn those into 1 line scripts.

 Azure Apps uses [Kudu](https://github.com/projectkudu/kudu) to handle deployments.
 See `appservice/README.md` to set up a local git repository to push/deploy to an AppService app.